SFDO-Community-Sprints/DLRS-Documentation/docs/Issues/index.md

 Please see “[Getting Started](https://sfdo-community-sprints.github.io/DLRS-Documentation/User%20Guide/getting_started_v2_21.html)”

-### Can I build a roll-up where one of the relationship fields is a formula field referencing a parent object?
+### Can I build a rollup where one of the relationship fields is a formula field referencing a parent object?

 Depending on your use case, there are a few options.
 If you use the “Invocable by Automation” mode through a Flow (it is just an Invocable Action) then you can use Flow to tell DLRS when to recalculate the rollup.
 If you know your logic then you could intelligently prompt a recalculation for specific rollups for specific parent records.